rom1v/nnmnist/README.md

 ## Expected results

-By default, it uses one hidden layer with 30 neurons, and trains the network on the first 50,000 images of the MNIST training dataset for 30 epochs, with a mini-batch size of 10 and a learning rate of η=3.0.
+By default, it uses one hidden layer with 30 neurons, and trains the network on the first 50,000 images of the MNIST training dataset.
 The network is then evaluated on the 10,000 test images.

 The results should look like this: